glennsl/reason-react-quick-start/quick-start.md

 ### The JSX is typechecked

-As with the babel JSX  transform for JavaScript, Reason's JSX is really just syntax sugar for plain Reason code.
-And because of this your JSX will typechecked too.
-If you mistype an attribute the typechecker will give you a nudge, as it also will if you pass a `boolean` to an attribute that expects a `string`.
+As with the babel JSX  transforms for JavaScript, Reason's JSX is really just syntax sugar for plain Reason code.
+And because of this, your JSX will typechecked too.
+If you mistype an attribute, the typechecker will give you a nudge, as it also will if you pass a `boolean` to an attribute that expects a `string`.

 But this also means `null`s and `string`s or even `list`s and `array`s aren't valid types for expressions embedded in JSX.
 Components expect their children to be React elements, and so we need to wrap them as elements.
 Luckily Reason-React provides functions to do exactly that: